celestiaorg/celestia-node/docs/adr/adr-009-telemetry.md

   * Metrics and tracing allows extracting dry facts out of any software on its performance, liveness, bottlenecks, regressions, etc., on whole system scale, so devs can reliably respond
   * Basing on these, all the improvements can be proven with data _before_ and _after_ a change
-* Analysis of the current p2p share exchange or "ShrEx" stack
+* Roadmap adjustment after analysis of the current `ShrEx` based on real world data from:
-  * So we can evaluate real world Full Node reconstruction qualities, along with data availability sampling
+  * Full Node reconstruction qualities
-  * And adjust our roadmap accordingly
+  * Data availability sampling
 * Incentivized Testnet
-  * Tracking participants and validation that do task correctly
+  * Tracking participants
+  * Validating done tasks with transparent evidence
-  * So all participants provide to us valuable data/insight/traces that we can analyze and improve on
+  * Harvesting valuable data/insight/traces that we can analyze and improve on
 * Monitoring dashboards
   * For Celestia's own DA network infrastructure, e.g. DA Network Bootstrappers
   * For the node operators